-The Importance of Medical Records to SSA
+The Importance of Medical Records to the SSA

-The SSA has changed the law and states they don’t have to rely on the opinion of your treating physician or even the opinion of their own physician.
+The SSA has changed the law and states they don’t have to rely on the opinion of your treating physician.
+They also say they don’t even have to listen to the opinion of their own physician.
 Rather, all medical opinions are equal and the opinion that a judge can rely on is the one that is best supported by the medical records.
 Even if your doctor writes a letter stating you are disabled, the SSA doesn’t have to give it much weight, unless the medical records support that opinion.
 In other words, submit all of your medical records as soon as possible.
 This includes records of past surgeries.

 The second thing that is important to winning your disability hearing is knowing the submission rules.
 There are firm deadlines in which to submit medical records.
 The SSA has issued a rule that all medical records must be submitted five days prior to your hearing and in typical lawyerly fashion, this means five “working” days.
 So, in actuality, everything must be in the record one week prior to the hearing.